Tag Archives: employee

 Massachusetts Wage and Hour Laws: Minimum Wage

 Determining how much to pay your employees can be difficult.
 On one hand, you want them to be happy and able to support themselves; on the other hand, you want to keep as much of the profits as possible.
 Luckily, the law provides some sort of guidance.
-The Fair Labor Standards Act (FSLA) of… Finish Reading Massachusetts Wage and Hour Laws: Minimum Wage
+The Fair Labor Standards Act (FSLA)… Finish Reading Massachusetts Wage and Hour Laws: Minimum Wage

 Massachusetts Wage and Hour Laws: The Workweek